 Now that you know your website’s conversion goals and the paths that lead, it’s much easier to identify the problems.
 Each of your web pages supports at least one conversion goal.
 Usually, it would be better if each page focuses on the main conversion goal rather than multiple ones.
 This way, visitors are more likely to complete the goal as they won’t get confused by different CTAs.

-Analyze your pages and figure out how you can optimize each of them to increase its conversion rate.
+Analyze your pages and figure out how you can optimize each of them to increase their conversion rate.

 Conversion rate optimization is a continuous process, and it doesn’t end once you’ve optimized your website.
 As visitor behavior is constantly changing, you should change and improve your marketing strategy as well.
 Make sure to track your website analytics and visitors’ behavior to keep up with their evolving needs and expectations.